Fresh Cherry

 Choose cherries that are firm, plump, and brightly colored.
 Avoid those with blemishes or soft spots.

 Store cherries in the refrigerator in a breathable container.
-Do not wash them until ready to eat to prevent spoilage.
+They can last up to a week when stored properly.

 Myths vs Realities